BMW recalls 220,000 vehicles in Takata airbag issue

+* To settle about $1.35 million debt owed, in exchange for issuance of aggregate of 3.39 million shares at deemed price of $0.40 per share Source text for Eikon: Further company coverage:

-BMW (BMWG.DE) is recalling about 220,000 vehicles worldwide from model years 2002 and 2003 as part of a wider recall affecting airbags made by supplier Takata Corp (7312.T), BMW said on Tuesday.
+May 7 BMW is recalling about 220,000 vehicles worldwide from model years 2002 and 2003 as part of a wider recall affecting airbags made by supplier Takata Corp , BMW said on Tuesday.

 The latest recall includes BMW's popular 3-Series sedans, coupes, convertibles and station wagons.

-Last month, 3.4 million vehicles worldwide made by Toyota Motor Corp (7203.T), Nissan Motor Co (7201.T), Honda Motor Co (7267.T) and Mazda Motor Corp (7261.T) were recalled because of the airbags made by Takata, the world's second-largest manufacturer of airbags and seatbelts.
+Last month, 3.4 million vehicles worldwide made by Toyota Motor Corp, Nissan Motor Co, Honda Motor Co and Mazda Motor Corp were recalled because of the airbags made by Takata, the world's second-largest manufacturer of airbags and seatbelts.

 About 1.3 million of those vehicles are in the United States.